-Policy 2.4: Pursue partnership opportunities to develop affordable housing on City-owned sites.
+Policy 2.4: Pursue partnership opportunities with nonprofit developers to developdeed-restricted affordable housing on City-owned sites.

 HE-7: Affordable Housing Overlay

 The City's Average Unit-Size Density Incentive (AUD) Program successfully increased production of multi-unit housing but much of the new housing produced is market rate.
 Additional strategies are needed to incentivize and increase production of deed-restricted affordable units.